Revati-N/Langchain_Projects/CSV-Data-Analysis/readme.md

-You're absolutely right!
-Since you mentioned you deployed it on Streamlit, let me update that README with the correct information:

 # 📊 CSV Data Analyzer with LangChain & Ollama

 An intelligent CSV data analysis tool that lets you explore and analyze your data using natural language queries.
 Built with LangChain, Ollama (Llama2), and Streamlit for a seamless data analysis experience.